mozilla/experimenter/docs/experimenter/rollouts.md

 ## Enable (Reject/------)

-A disabled rollout enable request is rejected in Experimenter.
-The rollout remains Disabled and unpublished in Remote Settings, and returns to Idle.
+A disabled rollout that is not published in Remote Settings is requested to be enabled by the owner, and is then reviewed and rejected in Experimenter.
+A rejection reason is captured in Experimenter and is displayed to the owner in Experimenter.
+No change is made to Remote Settings and the rollout remains unpublished.

 ```mermaid
   sequenceDiagram